phstc/alfred_links_workflow/README.md

 ## Usage

+###Using the "links " keyword:
 * Click in the link name to open it in your default browser.
 * Hold CMD and click to copy the link to Clipboard.
+* Press fn key to delete a link
+* Type a new name and it will show it as a new link name.
+Press Enter and it will ask for the address with the "http:/" already in place.
+Press enter and it will add the new link to the list and show the link name and address.
+If Enter is pressed again, it will open that new link.

+###Using the "links:seteditor" keyword:
+* Start typing the name of your editor.
+When it is display in the list, select it and press Enter.
+You can now use the keyword to directly edit your link list.

+###Using the "links:edit" keyword:
+* After setting your editor, this keyword will open the list of links into the editor you selected.

 ![links workflow](https://raw.github.com/phstc/alfred_links_workflow/master/usage1.png)